Columbus Day Weekend Manhattan NYC

 Things To Do In NYC & Manhattan Over The Columbus Day Weekend

 Art Exhibits In Manhattan & NYC - Columbus Day Weekend

 Click here to view some of the in-progress art exhibits in Manhattan this Columbus Day weekend.
 There are too many museums to showcase in this short space, but here are a few that are clustered along the Upper East and Upper West Sides.

-Along the Upper East Side NYC, The Museum of New York, The Guggenheim Museum, The Metropolitan Museum of Art and The Frick Collection are all located along Fifth Avenue between 70th Street and 96th Street.
+Along the Upper East Side NYC, between 74th and Central Park North [equivalent to 110th Street] there's, The African Center [museum of African culture & diaspora], the Museum of the City of New York, El Museo del Barrio [Latino & Puerto Rican culture and diaspora], The Jewish Museum, the Cooper Hewitt Smithsonian Design, Guggenheim Museum, The Metropolitan Museum of Art and The Frick Collection are all located along Fifth Avenue between 70th Street and 96th Street.

 Along the Upper West Side there's the New York Historical Society, the American Museum of Natural History and the Planetarium - all of which are located along Central Park West between 75th and 85th Streets.

 In Midtown there's the Museum of Modern Art.

 In the photo to your right is one of the sculpture galleries in the Frick Museum at 70th Street and Fifth Avenue along Central Park East.

 Dance, Theater & Music In Manhattan & NYC - Columbus Day Weekend